vickspanda/vDisk/README.md

 - **vdDetails**: View the details of the virtual disk, such as used and available space.
 - **vdls**: List all files stored in the virtual disk.
 - **vdGet**: Retrieve files from the virtual disk to the current directory.
+- **vdRename**: Renames files from old name to new name in the virtual disk with automatic space compaction.
 - **vdDelete**: Delete files from the virtual disk with automatic space compaction.

 ## Installation